epogrebnyak/abacus/README.md

 and [poetry package manager](https://python-poetry.org/) for developing `abacus`.

-All commands I use for testing are gathered in `just grill` command.
+All commands for testing I gather in `just grill` command.
 This command will launch:

 - `pytest` for unit tests